tandibar/ng-rollbar/README.md

 How it works
 ------------

-The library decorates angulars `$exceptionHandler` with a call to `Rollbar.error` with the catched exception.
+The library decorates angulars `$exceptionHandler` with a call to `Rollbar.error` with the catched exception and the cause.

 License